Limits of the Stokes and Navier-Stokes equations in a punctured periodic domain: Conclusions

 Some interesting open problems remain.
 While the lack of a bound on the average of the solution $u_r$ over $\Omega$ (in both the Poisson and Stokes problems) that is uniform in $r$ appears initially to be only a mathematical curiosity, such a bound is central to tackling the stationary Navier--Stokes problem in this geometry.

 The fact that there is no `uniform elliptic regularity' for the Laplacian or Stokes operator in this geometry means that the important `vanishing tracer' problem (cf.\ \cite{DR,Silvestre}) also remains open.
-We plan to return to this is a future paper.
+Very recently, Lacave \& Takahasi \cite{Lacave17} obtained a partial result in the two-dimensional case assuming that the density of the solid is independent of $r$.
+They employed some optimal $L^p-L^q$ decay estimates of the semigroup associated to the fluid-rigid body system.
+We plan to return to this in a future paper.